wrench-project/wrench/doc/source/wrench_102/storageserviceproxy.rst

 		    	{}
 	        )
    		);

-The :cpp:class:`wrench::StorageServiceProxyProperty::UNCACHED_READ_METHOD` property is important.
+The :cpp:member:`wrench::StorageServiceProxyProperty::UNCACHED_READ_METHOD` property is important.
 Due to a limitation in SimGrid, a file can not be read while it is still being written to a disk.
 As such, there is no efficient way to say "As the file is being copied to the cache, send the avaliable bytes to anyone waiting on the file."
 Since this is the desired behavior of a cache, some work arrounds had to be implemented.
 Each one has specific advantages and drawbacks, so consider which is best in your specific case.
 After a file has entered the cache completely, there is no difference.
 - CopyThenRead copies the file to the cache, and then reads the file from the cache to any waiting hosts.
 This option offers the best file-to-cache time, and stresses the network the most realistically, but the file will arive "late" at the actual waiting clients.